BenLDN/crypto_board/README.md

 # Plan to improve the site

+Show balances when logged in
-Add pagination
+Add registration option
+Make it pretty & allow multiline comments
+Controls and error handling
 Add transaction costs
-Add registration option
 Add another board for ETH
-Make it pretty & allow multiline comments